13 July 2009

 04 July 2009

-I’ve read a few of Catherine Cookson’s historical novels, and have usually found them a bit too full of gritty reality, sometimes with rather depressing endings.
-So I wasn’t too sure what to expect of this DVD; it came free in a newspaper and was passed on to me by a relative.
+I’ve read a few of Catherine Cookson’s historical novels, though quite a while ago.
+I have usually found them a bit too full of gritty reality, and sometimes with rather depressing endings.
+So I wasn’t too sure what to expect of this DVD.
+It came free in a newspaper and was passed on to me by a relative.
 I had not read the book so had no idea of the story.
 It was originally a mini-series on British TV.

-The story opens with Annabella, a ten-year-old child of luxurious circumstances in the 1870s, who doesn’t understand that her beloved father is a promiscuous, violent spendthrift.
+The story opens with Annabella, a ten-year-old child of luxurious circumstances in the 1870s.
+She doesn’t understand that her beloved father is a promiscuous, violent spendthrift.
 The first part of the film shows her background, and uncovers a few family secrets.
 Annabella's naive innocence gets some of the servants into big trouble.

 Then the plot leaps forward seven years, and Annabella’s life takes on a very different form.
 Her father is threatened with bankruptcy, and she finally learns the shocking truth about her past.